-All new members will be signed up to automatically receive email marketing communications.
-You can choose to remove yourself from email marketing communications by following the "unsubscribe" prompt at the bottom of each email or by updating your preferences in your My Consumer profile.
+All new members and Digital Pass holders will be signed up to automatically receive email marketing communications.
+You can choose to remove yourself from email marketing communications by following the "unsubscribe" prompt at the bottom of each email.

 Our websites provide links to other websites when we consider you may be interested in the contents of those sites.
 We do not endorse any third party sites or their content and we have no control over the conduct of the companies or organisations operating those sites.

 Before you disclose any personal information to another site, we advise you to check its terms and conditions, including its privacy and security policies.

 Consumer NZ is committed to dealing quickly and appropriately with any privacy complaints.